lgfachini/VHoleMapper-VHM/README.md

 If you happen to use this software, please cite:

-Quantitative Analysis of Metal-Centered π-Holes in {TM(cyclen)}2+ Complexes
+*Quantitative Analysis of Metal-Centered π-Holes in {TM(cyclen)}2+ Complexes*

-journal: Inorganic Chemistry
+Journal: *ACS Inorganic Chemistry*

-year: 2026
+Year: 2026

-doi: 10.1021/acs.inorgchem.6c01328
+DOI: 10.1021/acs.inorgchem.6c01328

 ---